lnanhkhoa/lnanhkhoa.github.io/src/content/blog/getting-started-with-nextjs.md

 ---
-title: "Getting Started with Next.js: A Complete Guide"
+title: 'Getting Started with Next.js: A Complete Guide'
-excerpt: "Learn how to build modern web applications with Next.js, from setup to deployment.
-Perfect for developers new to the framework."
+excerpt: 'Learn how to build modern web applications with Next.js, from setup to deployment.
+Perfect for developers new to the framework.'
-date: "2024-07-20"
+date: '2024-07-20'
-readTime: "6 min read"
+readTime: '6 min read'
-tags: ["Next.js", "React", "JavaScript", "Web Development"]
+tags: ['Next.js', 'React', 'JavaScript', 'Web Development']
 featured: true
 ---